lkk688/mytutorial/docs/source/intelfpga.rst

 After the download is successfully, you can press any of the PB0 and PB1 switch to turn on the Green LED.

+Create a new verilog file: binarycount.v and save it under the current workspace.

 ADRV9009 Example
 ---------------------
 Follow the ADRV9009+Arria10 GX example: https://wiki.analog.com/resources/eval/user-guides/adrv9009/quickstart/a10gx